WhiteWolf7176/Turtle_race/README.md

 Turtle race
-A race of turtles woth different colors for user to bet on, Created using python tutle - Turtle graphics.
+A race of turtles with different colors for user to bet on, Created using python turtle - Turtle graphics.

 ![img_1.png](img_1.png)
 ![img.png](img.png)